 Did you know that a normal heart rate is about 60 to 100 beats per minute?
-Tachycardia is a medical condition when your heart beats over 100 times in one minute.
-To take things one step further, the term supraventricular describes the location above the ventricles in the atria (or AV node).
-Therefore, supraventricular tachycardia (SVT) is a heart rhythm problem beginning above your heart’s two lowest chambers.
+Tachycardia is when your heart beats over 100 times in one minute, and it can be normal, such as during a workout.
+The term supraventricular describes the location above the ventricles in the atria (or AV node).
+Supraventricular tachycardia (SVT) is a heart rhythm problem beginning above the heart’s two lowest chambers.
 It is essential to be aware of the symptoms of SVT.
 Some people have no signs of SVT or mistake the symptoms for other ailments.
 It can be difficult to pinpoint because you can experience periods of normal heart rates with rare episodes of supraventricular tachycardia.
 The symptoms come and go suddenly and may only last a few minutes.
 Symptoms of SVT that become ongoing or reoccur frequently may require treatment.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.